 While live action isn't a nightmare for DreamWorks Animation SKG, this company definitely prefers CGI.
-DreamWorks Animation has produced more than 20 computer-animated family-friendly features -- including high-earning hits such as Shrek the Third, Shrek 2, and Madagascar.
+DreamWorks Animation has produced more than 30 computer-animated family-friendly features -- including high-earning hits such as Shrek the Third, Shrek 2, and Madagascar.
 (Its Shrek 2 is one of the highest grossing films of all time at the domestic box office.)
 The studio's movies are distributed and marketed by Twentieth Century Fox.
 DreamWorks Animation earns most of its revenues from distributing its films in theaters and ancillary markets such as home entertainment and cable and broadcast TV.
 In 2004 former parent DreamWorks spun off DreamWorks Animation as a separate company.

 While feature films are the company's bread and butter, DreamWorks Animation also earns royalty-based revenues from the licensing of its characters to consumer product and home entertainment companies.
-For example, an online virtual world game based on Kung Fu Panda was launched in 2010.
-Previous licensing revenues came from animated TV series (such as The Penguins of Madagascar on Nickelodeon) and live performances (including Shrek the Musical on Broadway).

 Sales and Marketing

 During fiscal 2014 DreamWorks Animation spent $31.1 million on advertising and marketing expenses.

 The studio reported revenue of $684.6 million for fiscal 2014.
 That was a decrease of about $22 million compared to the prior fiscal period.
 The drop in revenue combined with high operating expenses resulted in a $309.6 million net loss for DreamWorks Animation in fiscal 2014.